Marriage Counseling Techniques Used By Therapists To Improve Communication

 Are you and your spouse experiencing marital issues?

-The Adlerian or individual approach
+The Adlerian approach

 Alfred Adler was one of the pioneers of individual therapy.
 He believed that one had to treat the individual as a whole and consider how that person experienced and viewed the world as a unique human being.
 Adler was quite successful in working with both individuals and couples because of his realization that there were two distinct persons involved in the marriage.
 The status of a couple implies oneness, but Adler insisted that the individual's needs must come first.